 Makes sense.
 Stuff links us to our pasts, marks our memories, challenges the inevitable demise of our biodegradable beings.
 Our stashes can be a hassle to store, organize and use, which is perhaps a little bit like Jewish heritage.
 It’s there, it’s hidden, it’s out, it’s too much, but ultimately, it feels good too.

-Judy Batalion is the author of White Walls: A Memoir About Motherhood, Daughterhood and The Mess in Between.
-Her essays have appeared in The New York Times, The Washington Post, The Forward, Vogue, and many other publications.
+Judy Batalion is the New York Times bestselling author of the highly-acclaimed The Light of Days: The Untold Story of Women Resistance Fighters in Hitler’s Ghettos, published by William Morrow in April 2021.
+The Light of Days has been published in a young readers’ edition, will be translated into nineteen languages, and has been optioned by Steven Spielberg for a major motion picture for which Judy is co-writing the screenplay.
+Judy is also the author of White Walls: A Memoir About Motherhood, Daughterhood and the Mess in Between, optioned by Warner Brothers, and her essays have appeared in the New York Times, the Washington Post, the Forward, Vogue, and many other publications.
 Judy has a BA in the History of Science from Harvard, and a PhD in the History of Art from the Courtauld Institute, University of London, and has worked as a museum curator and university lecturer.
-Born in Montreal, where she grew up speaking English, French, Hebrew, and Yiddish, she now lives in New York with her husband and three children.
+Born in Montreal, where she grew up speaking English, French, Hebrew, and Yiddish, she lives in New York with her husband and three children.